The burial scene

 penalty; then learning that the seal was broken and the great stone rolled

-away right under their noses (whether asleep or not, the commotion would have
+away right under their noses (whether asleep or not, the commotion would

-waked them); then, most improbable of all, lyingly confessing and trusting to
+waked them); then, most improbable of all, lyingly confessing and trusting

-these Jewish murderers of the christ to "persuade" Pilate, who hated them, to
+these Jewish murderers of the christ to "persuade" Pilate, who hated them,

 "be easy" on the recreant soldiers of the guard who failed in the single